vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Svāyambhuva and Prācetasa dis

 tinguished, p.
-311; Puriṇas differ Mānavadharmastitra, pp. 101-103,
+311; Purāṇas differ Mānavadharmastitra, pp. 101-103,

 as to the number of, pp. 317-18.
 143-149, 310, 317; and Vasiṣtha, pp. 101-103; closely connected Manudeva, author of Laghubhūṣana with Manusmrti, p.
 335.